 What you need for Variable X:

 Look for the black lamp near the South entrance to the arch along the East side of the path.
 "X" is the first digit of the serial number.
-NOTE - THIS LAMP POST HAS BEEN REPORTED AS MISSING - PLEASE USE THE ERROR CHECK
+NOTE - BOTH THE LAMP POST AND THE GREEN PLATE HAVE BEEN REPORTED MISSING - PLEASE USE X=5 UNTIL I AM ABLE TO FIX!

 (Error check - on the ceiling of the archway towards the North entrance is a green five-character identifier, most likely for an original light fixture.
 This identifier begins with the letter "T" and ends with the letter "A".
 The second and fourth characters are both numbers; subtract the fourth from the second and it will also equal "X".)